top of page

 Men’s Attire: Button-Down Shirts and Short Pants

-At the forefront of the JBC strike, the male strikers donned button-down shirts, a staple that symbolized respectability and professionalism.
+At the forefront of the JBC strike, the male strikers donned button-down shirts, a staple that symbolised respectability and professionalism.
 These shirts, often shorter in length and worn either tucked or untucked, were a reflection of both practicality and cultural identity.
-The button-down style was versatile, allowing men to strike a balance between formal and casual—a necessity amidst the tumult of striking.
+The button-down style was versatile, allowing men to strike a balance between formal and casual, a necessity amidst the tumult of the times.

 Credit: Former JBC employee